2sayle/USB_Dongle_KiCad/README.md

 Link to any additional documentation for the project, such as a user manual or technical specifications.

-## Contributing

-Explain how others can contribute to the project, including guidelines for submitting bug reports, feature requests, or pull requests.

-## License

-State the license under which the project is released, e.g., MIT, GPL, etc.

 ## Contact

 Provide contact information for the project maintainer(s), such as an email address or links to relevant websites or social media profiles.